thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 Welcome to the second part of our tutorial series!
 If you missed part one, we covered the basics, including getting familiar with assets and devices, adding a dashboard, and adding your first widget.
-It's highly recommended to check out lesson 1 if you haven't already.
+It's highly recommended that you check out lesson 1 if you haven't already.

 <br>
 <p><a href="/docs/{{docsPrefix}}user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1/" class="n-button add-device">Lesson 1.
 Visualizing assets data using OpenStreet Map and Entities table widgets</a></p>